Random Unitary Representations of Surface Groups II: The large $n$ limit: Topology

 So in total there are $8(k+\ell)-\sum_{i}\|\pi_{i}\|_{k,\ell}$ of these cycles.
 For every such cycle, we glue a disc along its boundary to the cycle.
 The resulting object is denoted $X_{2}$.
 Now, $X_{2}$ is a topological surface, and we added $8(k+\ell)-\sum_{i}\|\pi_{i}\|_{k,\ell}$ discs to $X_{1}$ to form $X_{2}$, so

 Now `forget' all the original $\pi_{i}$-intervals from $X_{2}$ to form $X_{3}$.
 The surface $X_{3}$ is a decorated surface in the same sense as $X_{0}$, except the connected components of $X_{3}-\{\text{arcs}\}$ may not be discs.
 Similarly to before, by sequentially compressing $X_{3}$ along non-nullhomotopic simple closed curves disjoint from arcs, if they exist, we obtain a new decorated surface $X_{4}$.
+See Figure \ref{fig:surgery} for an illustration of this surgery taking place.
 Moreover, and this is the main point, $X_{4}$ is the same as $\Sigma(\{\sigma_{f},\tau_{f},\pi_{i}^{*}\})$ in the sense that they are related by a decoration-respecting cellular homeomorphism.
 Compression can only increase the Euler characteristic, so we obtain

 Combining these two arguments proves the following proposition. \begin{prop} For any given $\{\sigma_{f},\tau_{f},\pi_{i}\}$, there exist $\pi_{i}^{*}\in S_{k}\times S_{\ell}$ for $i\in[8]$ such that

 \end{prop}